Professional M.A. in Marine Science

 Further information on M.A. program course requirements can be found here.

-M.A. students are advised by the Program Director.
+The M.A.
+Program Director handles academic advising for all M.A. students.
 This faculty member supports students in identifying course requirements, professional development experiences, capstone topics, and internship opportunities.

-For the capstone project course, each student works with a VIMS faculty member and an external advisor to design and conduct a project where integrated knowledge is used to address an area, problem, or issue of consequence at the interface of marine science and environmental or natural resource management, policy, law, business, education, or other areas.
-Faculty at VIMS have expertise in a broad range of marine science disciplines and can advise in areas such as aquaculture, habitat conservation and restoration, fisheries management, pollution issues, water quality, effects of climate change on marine ecosystems, or coastal flooding resilience.
-Review our faculty research areas to identify topics of interest.
+For the capstone project course, each student works with a VIMS faculty member and an external professional advisor to design and conduct a project where marine science knowledge is used to address an area, problem, or issue of consequence at the interface of science and environmental or natural resource management, policy, law, business, education, or other areas.
+Faculty at VIMS have expertise in a broad range of marine science disciplines and can advise in areas such as aquaculture, habitat conservation and restoration, fisheries management, pollution issues, water quality, effects of climate change on marine ecosystems, coastal flooding resilience, and more.
+M.A. students will be matched with an advisor based on their interests and background.
+Faculty research areas can be viewed here.

-For the internship, students will work at an organization that aligns with their employment area of interest.
+Students will have the opportunity to work at an organization that aligns with their employment area of interest.
 These organizations may include universities, government agencies, non-profit organizations, or business and industry.
 VIMS is dedicated to the experiential success of each of its students and will assist in securing internships with host organizations.
-Potential internship opportunities also exist within VIMS units such as the Aquaculture, Genetics and Breeding Technology Center; Marine Advisory Program; Center for Coastal Resource Management; Office of Research & Advisory Service; Eastern Shore Laboratory; and with VIMS’ on-campus federal partners, the Chesapeake Bay National Estuarine Research Reserve, and Virginia Sea Grant.
+Potential internship opportunities exist within VIMS units such as the Aquaculture, Genetics and Breeding Technology Center; Marine Advisory Program; Center for Coastal Resource Management; Office of Research & Advisory Service; Eastern Shore Laboratory; and with VIMS’ on-campus federal partners, the Chesapeake Bay National Estuarine Research Reserve, and Virginia Sea Grant.
 Students are also able to seek out and obtain their own unique internship experience, with the approval of the program director.
+Previous external student internships include The Nature Conservancy, the Responsible Offshore Science Alliance, the Coastal States Organization, and more.

 M.A.
 Program Director